Clustering and variable selection for categorical multivariate data: Metric entropy with bracketing

 \section{Metric entropy with bracketing}

-We first state several results about the entropy with bracketing, which will be used to prove Proposition~\ref{prop:entropy}.
-They are mainly adapted from \citep{GenoveseWasserman2000}, but several are improved or writen here in a more general form.
-These lemmas can be seen as a toolbox to calculate the metric entropy with bracketing of complex models from the metric entropy of simpler elements.
+\begin{sloppypar} We first provide a number of results concerning entropy with bracketing that serve to prove Proposition~\ref{prop:entropy}.
+These results are mainly adapted from \cite{GenoveseWasserman2000}, but several of them were improved or rewritten in a more general form.
+These lemmas can be regarded as a toolbox to calculate the metric entropy with bracketing of complex models using the metric entropy of simpler elements. \end{sloppypar}

-We consider a measurable space $(A, {\mathcal A})$, and $\mu$ a $\sigma$-finite positive measure on $A$.
-We consider a model $\mathcal{M}$, which is a set of probability density functions with respect to $\mu$.
-All functions considered in the following will be positive functions in $\LL^1(\mu)$.
+We consider a measurable space $(A, {\mathcal A})$ and $\mu$ as a $\sigma$-finite positive measure on $A$.
+We consider a model $\mathcal {M}$, which is a set of probability density functions with respect to $\mu$.
+All functions considered in the following are positive functions in $\LL^1(\mu)$.